H-1B1 Singapore Visa General Counsel Jobs

 Prepare home-country ties documentation early

-H-1B1 is a nonimmigrant visa without dual intent protection.
+H-1B1 visa is a nonimmigrant visa without dual intent protection.
 Consular officers may probe your intent to return to Singapore.
 Have concrete evidence ready: property ownership, family ties, or professional registrations that demonstrate nonimmigrant intent.

 Frequently Asked Questions